cmcqueen1987/my-travel-app-ember-frontend/README.md

 ** The steps taken above were not in order all of the time as I did jump around a bit from my front and back end.
 This was a difficult project from start to finish, but was a great experience and will continue to use ember.

+## User Stories

+- A user can sign-up and sign-in with a username/email and a password
+- A user can change their password and signout of their profile
+- A user can create a list of countries they have visited and have their list save everytime they log-in and log-out
+- A user can add countries to their list anytime
+- A user can edit the countries on their list anytime
+- A user can delete counties from their list anytime

 ## API end-points